 Sports Medicine Clinical Specialist

-Dr. Johnson remains active in education as an adjunct professor for the School of Physical Therapy at Old Dominion University.
+Lucas remains active in education as an adjunct professor for the School of Physical Therapy at Old Dominion University.
 He also lectures in the community on sport related injuries and leads a basic and advanced anatomy course for hot yoga instructors.
-He lives in Norfolk and enjoys distance running and spending time with his daughter in his free time.
+He lives in Norfolk and enjoys distance running and spending time with his wife and daughter in his free time.

 Amy Neville is a 1997 graduate from The Medical University of South Carolina's School of Physical Therapy as well as a 1994 College of Charleston graduate with a B.S. in Biology.
 Post-professionally, she completed a clinical fellowship with Kaiser Permanente's Residency in Advanced Orthopedic Manual Therapy, being awarded a level IV Manual Therapy certification in 2003 and Fellowship status with the American Academy of Orthopedic Manual Phsycial Therapists (FAAOMPT) in 2004.
 Amy has completed extensive manual therapy course work for all parts of the body over the 16 years she has been a therapist.
 She is direct access certified in the state of Virginia.
 Amy applies her expertise in manual therapy and evidence based medicine to treating a myriad of musculoskeletal diagnoses ranging from TMD to spinal and foot dysfunction.
 As a dedicated and experienced runner, Amy particularly enjoys treating members of the Hampton Roades running community and offers a thorough bio-mechanical evaluation as well as video analysis for optimal performance and injury prevention.